lucasmundim/bossa_in_rio/README.md

 # Bossa in Rio Hostel

-This is the site for the Bossa in Rio Hostel.
+This is the site for the Bossa in Rio Hostel

 ## Setup